 So, here I am, a Christian, launching a blog, about sex.
 What am I thinking?

-I’ve been a Christian my entire life, and I have come to realize that the Christian culture is not only not doing a good job of teaching about sex, we are doing a horrible job at teaching about sex within marriage.
+I’ve been a Christian my entire life (meaning I grew up in a Christian family), and I have come to realize that the Christian culture is not only not doing a good job of teaching about sex, we are doing a horrible job at teaching about sex within marriage.
 We spend so much time telling people “No sex until your married” that we forget to tell them “after that, you’re good to go”.
 Often it’s taught “Sex is bad” and leave off the “unless your married, then it can be absolutely amazing”.
 We absolutely fail at teaching anything about sex within marriage.
 Continue reading